-2.26.6.4 Brush, tar ― A one knot, round, ferruled brush with the handle short or long, fitted with it at an angular position, if the handle is long.
+2.26.6.4 Brush, tar — A one knot, round, ferruled brush with the handle short or long, fitted with it at an angular position, if the handle is long.
 Mixture of fibres and hairs are commonly used as the filling materials.
 It is used for applying tar.

-2.27 Calabar Basses ― see 2.9.
+2.27 Calabar Basses — see 2.9

-2.28 Cane ― Split rattan used as filling material for brushes or brooms.
+2.28 Cane — Split rattan used as filling material for brushes or brooms.